junkkerrigan/cutmylink/README.md

-Simple URL shortener with React and Django
+Simple URL shortener with Vanilla JS and Django